Paadum Vaanampadi: Soundtrack

 Soundtrack was composed by Bappi Lahiri and Shankar–Ganesh.
-The highlight of the album is the disco song "Naanoru Disco Dancer".
+The highlight of the album is the disco song "Naanoru Disco Dancer", which was based on "I Am A Disco Dancer" from Disco Dancer (1982).
 "Aatathil Naanthaan Raja Raja" is a cover of "Video Killed the Radio Star".

 Reception

 Kalki criticised the film for having too many stunt sequences, but said the scene where a monkey trains Anand Babu in stunts was first class.